-Notes: The figure shows regression coefficients for the difference in pre-WWII characteristics across what would become the border between the 1945-1949 French and US occupation zones and corresponding 90% confidence intervals.
+Notes: The figure shows regression coefficients for the difference in pre-WWII characteristics across what would become the border between the 1945-49 French and US occupation zones and corresponding 90% confidence intervals.
+The upper graph shows the coefficient for US-zone location in equation (1).
+The lower graphs show the coefficients for US-zone location on the left and US-zone exposure on the right based on equation (2).
 Confidence intervals are based on Conley (1999) standard errors with a Bartlett kernel and a cutoff value of 25 km.
-The analysis includes municipalities within 15 km from the 1945-1949 occupation-zone border.
+The analysis includes municipalities within 15 km from the 1945-49 occupation-zone border.
 All regressions are local linear regressions controlling for longitude and latitude, quadratic polynomials in distance to Stuttgart and to the closest highway exit, and five boundary segment fixed effects.